Detail of GLO plats t34nr03e & t34nr04e (1872)

 The Early Government Land Survey in the Puget Sound Area

-More Information and Data Sources
+More Information

 References

 White, C. A., 1991.
 A history of the rectangular survey system.
-U. S. GPO, Washington, D. C. USC&GS (U. S. Coast & Geodetic Survey).
-1891.
-Annual report of the superintendent.
+U. S. GPO, Washington, D. C.

 Whitney, G. G. and J. DeCant.
 2001.
 Government Land Office survey and other early land surveys.
 In D. Egan and E. A. Howell (eds.)
 The Historical Ecology Handbook, a Restorationist's Guide to Reference Ecosystems.
-Island Press, pp. 147-172.
+Island Press, Washington, DC. pp. 147-172.